yacinzr/Quize_Time/README.md

 # Quize_Time
-Hello, this is a application maked whith javaEE
+Hello, this is a application maked with javaEE